 How to check if a backlink is nofollow?

-Usually, a backlink helps websites rank higher and be indexed faster because it passes PageRank and trustworthiness.
-But using a nofollow tag, a website actually communicates to spiders and search engines do not consider the like, so it won't pass link juice, PageRank, nor will have any impact as a backlink for the search engines.
+Usually, a backlink helps websites rank higher and be indexed faster because it passes on PageRank and trustworthiness.
+But by using a nofollow tag, a website actually communicates to crawlers and search engines not consider the link, so it won't pass link juice, PageRank, nor will it have any impact as a backlink for search engines.

-If a website had multiple backlinks, but no signs of better ranking, a double check to see if the backlinks are nofollow is always more than welcomed.
+If a website had multiple backlinks, but no sign of better ranking, a double check to see if the backlinks are nofollow is always a good idea.
 Here is a step-by-step guide to identifying a nofollow link:

 - Go to the web page that has the hyperlink